Hallelujah78/-Code-and-Test-3-Apps/my-app/README.md

 - `git commit --m "message" --m "details"`
 - `git push -u origin main`

+- note: the `fabri4c/vite-react-starter#main` template is not set up to allow testing of jsx out of the box
+  - it contains old packages - it is not updated and maintained
+  - DO NOT USE

 # React Testing Course for Beginners - Code and Test 3 Apps

 ## Github actions